NPO-197/melonDS-lua/LuaScript.md

 `FrameAdvance()` Advance the emulator by one frame.

+`GetRegisterARM7(int n) / GetRegistersARM9(int n)` Get the value of the specified processor's *n*th register.

 `GetRegistersARM7() / GetRegistersARM9()` Get a table containing the values of the ARM7 or ARM9 processor's registers, respectively.
+This function does not differentiate between numbered registers (r0, r1, r2...) and registers named by convention (PC, LR etc).

+`GetCPSRARM7() / GetCPSRARM9()` Get a table whose keys are the flags of the CPSR register of the specified processor.

 ## Other Examples